usgs/shakemap/doc_source/manual4_0/tg_processing.rst

             \mathbf{\Sigma^{-1}_{Y_2Y_2}}
             \mathbf{\Sigma_{Y_2Y_1}}.

+The constituents of :math:`\bm{Y_1}` may be a particular IMT at multiple locations, multiple IMTs at a given location, or both: multiple IMTs at multiple locations.
+In a ShakeMap, we may have an output grid of Q locations and wish to compute this output grid for P different IMTs.
+Thus, :math:`M = P \times Q`.
+Similarly, the N constituents of :math:`\bm{Y_2}` consist of a number of IMTs at each of a number of observation locations.
+Thus, as long as the elements of the covariance matrix :math:`\bm{\Sigma_Y}` can be computed, Equations :eq:`cond-mean` and :eq:`cond-covariance` could be computed just once to provide the complete grids for all of the output IMTs.
+In most cases, however, this approach is impractical and inefficient.

 We note that in Equation :eq:`cond-mean` there is no interdependence on the computed elements of :math:`\bm{\mu}_{\mathbf{Y_1}|\mathbf{y_2}}`.
 That is, the vector of output ordinates :math:`\bm{Y_1}` may be